 Private financial support helps ensure that Student Life is capable of continuing its work shaping leaders and fostering the development of the whole student.
 Through our programs, services, facilities and partnerships, we facilitate student transformation and enrich the education of every student, every day.

-Provide advice to the Vice President on pressing student issues.
+Here's your chance to provide advice to the Vice President on pressing student issues.
 (Application due 3/23/2016)

 Whether you will be leaving campus or staying in Ann Arbor, here are some tips to help you prepare for a safe winter break.